Bloopers©, Goofs, Mistakes

 That catwalk leading to the tractor beam control is awfully dangerous without a railing.
 Have any technicians fallen off, I wonder?

-Leia states that it won't take the Imperials long to figure out that they've escaped down the garbage cute, nor should it.
+Leia states that it won't take the Imperials long to figure out that they've escaped down the garbage chute, nor should it.
 But no Stormtroopers ever show up at the door to capture our heroes.

 In the garbage compactor, you can see Luke mouth the words, "What was that," but can't hear him say anything.
 Maybe he's whispering.